DmitriiS-dev/honeyhive-showcase/README.md

 ## 📝 What’s This All About?

 HoneyHive is a full-stack e-commerce app for premium, locally sourced honey.
-Think Amazon, but for bees — and way more charming.

 Built for UK users, it includes things like real-time product reservations (so no one steals your honey mid-checkout), UK-specific shipping checks, and a clean, multi-step checkout.